Ron Husband: Personal life

 He then directed his attention to commercial artistry in order to continue his drawing outside of school.
 He also painted cars in his friends backyard as another creative outlet.
 He was welcomed into the Walt Disney company based on the potential they saw in his drawing sketchbooks and commercial art portfolio after he left them outside the front gate addressed to Eric Larson, head of recruitment training program at the time.
 In 1978 when Husband was 28 years old he began experiencing symptoms from a cyst in his brain.
-He received an eight-hour surgery to remove the cyst at St. Jude's hospital and after about three months, he began showing signs of recovery with little to no long term side effects after initially being told he would either die or be paralyzed from the surgery.
+He received an eight-hour surgery to remove the cyst at St. Joseph hospital and after about three months, he began showing signs of recovery with little to no long term side effects after initially being told he would either die or be paralyzed from the surgery.
 He focuses on using his status as the first black animator at Disney in order to open opportunities for young black animators to follow the possibility of pursuing an animation career through workshops, interviews and teaching classes since his retirement.
 Husband has three children with his wife, LaVonne, to whom he has been married since 1974.
 He and his family all pursue artistic endeavors such as animation, journalism and poetry.